PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // TODO: add elicitation efforts vs performance data for known teams

 // Make a table of which team is which

-// Be more polite:
-// The frontier AI labs are not incentivized to prove their model dangerous, while small independent evaluators lack the necessary resources and expertise in agent harness design required to elicit the true level of capabilities.

 = Conclusion